xfbs/tmux-rs/README.md

 - [ ] LICENSE stuff
 - [ ] verify all uses of tailq and rbq, any structs with multiple "entry" fields we use correctly
+- [ ] use base64 crate instead of libresolv

 ## Tips